Are you a Canadian investor looking to invest in the US stock market?

 Canadian investors do not have many options to explore among Canada-listed Nasdaq 100 ETFs.

-Horizons NASDAQ-100 Index ETF (HXQ) is a good way for you to gain exposure to the top 100 non-financial publicly-traded companies in the US.
-The fund comes at a low cost, boasting an MER of just 0.28%.
+Horizons NASDAQ-100 Index ETF (HXQ) is a good way for you to gain exposure to the top 100 non-financial publicly traded companies in the US.

 The fund’s base currency is the Canadian dollar, and it does not use currency hedging to provide you with a relative degree of stability to investment returns based on currency movements.